TurinTurambarX/MonkeyPoxDiseaseClassification/README.md

-# Monkeypox Disease Detection using Classical Backbone Models
+# Monkeypox Disease Detection using Classical Backbone Networkds
  This is a deep learning model that classifies diseases that are similiar to monkeypox and monkeypox itself which is a new threat to global health